Gormania Presbyterian Church

 Gormania Presbyterian Church, now known as Gormania United Methodist Church, is a historic Presbyterian church on Mabis Avenue, 0.1 miles south of US 50 in Gormania, Grant County, West Virginia.
 It was built in 1888, and is a single-story ornate wooden structure in a late form of the Gothic Revival style.
-It features a corner entrance bell tower and tall spire.
+It features a corner entrance bell tower and spire.
 A rear addition including three Sunday school rooms was built in 1925.
 It was occupied by a Presbyterian congregation until the 1980s.
 In 1994, the Gormania United Methodist Church purchased the building.
 It was listed on the National Register of Historic Places in 2005.